-RSI offers excellent flexibility as it can be used in remote, in-person or hybrid settings.
+RSI offers a range of benefits, including excellent flexibility as it can be used in remote, in-person or hybrid settings.
 It's typically used in events, conferences, webinars, business meetings, etc and users can listen to interpretation using their mobile phones, laptops, desktops or traditional radio receivers.

 As we’ve seen, the types and modes of interpretation can be combined to better meet the needs of both the users and organisers and the meeting settings.
 Understanding the differences between each mode and type is crucial to choosing the solution that better meets your event and meeting requirements.

-Still unsure if RSI is for you?
+Still unsure if remote interpreting is for you?
 Book a call with us below so we can shed some more light and help you make the right decision.

 What are the benefits of remote simultaneous interpretation?